jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Text Processing - Full Text Search, Categorization-Clustering, etc/Everything N-Gram/Why it may be advisable to re-index your library frequently.md

 [^1]:  when I say "*bloomfilters*", of course that includes the entire *family* of likewise algorithms, which are presented as improvements on this riff in some way, e.g. *xor filters*, …

-Then there was the section about doing the skipgrams for wildcarded search queries -- after all we need to match skip-gram to skip-gram, *equality of numbers and all that machine jazz* -- and I came away with the sense that, even this long after I wrote that skip-gram piece [[Using n-grams - folding n-grams and attributes into trigrams (for N ≧ 4)]] , I *still don't grok it, do I?*
+Then there was the section about doing the skipgrams for wildcarded search queries -- after all we need to match skip-gram to skip-gram, *equality of numbers and all that machine jazz* -- and I came away with the sense that, even this long after I wrote that skip-gram piece [[Using n-grams - folding n-grams and attributes into trigrams]] , I *still don't grok it, do I?*
 What's my worry?
 First and foremost, I *think* the wildcard-suitable approach there is *flawed*, or rather: *broken*/*bad*.
 Why exactly?
 Can't say right now, brain's not operating the way I want, but it keeps nagging and the lesson of decades living with myself is this: when something keeps nagging inside my skull, it turns out to be rotten to the core and a major cause for failure/trouble down-range.
 No exceptions.